 Minor changes in semen color, texture, and even smell may be normal.
 However, in some cases, semen color changes could be a sign of an underlying issue, such as blood in the semen or infections.

 Healthy semen is a cloudy white color with a jelly consistency similar to a raw egg.
-Slight changes in semen color, texture, and even smell might be normal and should no pose concern.

 This article explores changes in semen color and texture, their causes, and what this may mean.